 are used for sensitive data, such as

-encouraged for all applications that communicate over the network.
+networking is strongly encouraged for all applications that communicate over the

-handling sensitive IPC.
-Don't use this approach, because these interfaces are
+sensitive IPC.
+Don't use this approach, because these interfaces are accessible

-accessible by other applications on the device.
-Instead, use an Android IPC
+by other applications on the device.
+Instead, use an Android IPC mechanism where

 The Short Message Service (SMS) protocol was primarily designed for user-to-user communication and isn't well suited for apps that want to transfer data.
 Due to the limitations of SMS, we recommend using Firebase Cloud Messaging (FCM) and IP networking for sending data messages from a web server to your app on a user device.